agustinnb/Data-Science/README.md

 ** Added a model that predicts data scientist salaries
 #### Scikit-Learn
-** Added a model that predicts california house prices
+** Added a model that predicts california house prices ** Added a model that predicts data scientist salaries (LGBMRegressor)

 ## Binary Classification
 #### Scikit-Learn